-Today Anoka is famous as the birthplace of Garrison Keillor as well as for being the Halloween Capital of the World and home to Anoka Technical College.
+Today Anoka is famous as the birthplace of Garrison Keillor as well as for being the Halloween Capital of the World.
 Annual festivals and numerous outdoor activities round out this city with a small-town feel.
 If you are searching for homes for sale in Anoka MN, view our Anoka real estate listings today.

 The city of Anoka offers residents countless recreational opportunities.
-With 34 parks and miles of trails and paths, there is always a place to get active.
+With 34 parks and miles of trails and paths, there are countless ways to stay active.
 From biking, hiking, and playing on athletic fields and playgrounds, to community classes and programs, there is something for people of all ages.
 For more information about Anoka’s recreational programs, visit www.goanokacounty.org.

 Anoka is a fantastic place to shop, especially if you love antiques and collectables.
 Antiques on Main, The Big White House, and Yours Mine & Ours offer a huge selection of antiques, but that isn’t all Anoka has to offer.
 Historic downtown Anoka is home to everything from gift shops, clothing boutiques, home décor and furniture stores, and even art galleries.